rfangit/rfangit.github.io/_posts/2025-11-10-minima_volumes_sharp.md

     </div>
 </div>
 <div class="caption">
-    <strong>Figure 4:</strong> Figure from Huang et al, showing two models trained on the swiss roll.
+    <strong>Figure 4:</strong> Figure from Huang et al. showing two models trained on the swiss roll.
 One model has been fed intentionally mislabeled data.
 Below are slices of the loss landscape, which show the poisoned model is very sharp.
-Being sharp in many dimensions results in very small volumes compared to the left.
+Being sharp in many dimensions results in very small volumes.
 </div>

 ## What About Data?